manateeit/mit-psa/docs/workflow/workflow-system.md

 ### Data Flow

 1. **Event Submission**:
-   - A client submits an event for a workflow execution (e.g., "ApproveInvoice")
+   - A client publishes an event to the event bus (e.g., "INVOICE_CREATED")
    - The event is persisted to the database
+   - The system identifies workflows attached to this event type
+   - For each attached workflow, a new execution is created
    - In a distributed setup, the event is also published to Redis Streams

 2. **Event Processing**: